 It appears that you're using a severely outdated version of Safari on Windows.
 Many features won't work correctly, and functionality can't be guaranteed.
 Please try viewing this website in Edge, Mozilla, Chrome, or another modern browser.
 Sorry for any inconvenience this may have caused!Read More about this safari issue.

-It is hard to miss the beautifully sleek black KnightFire BBQ trailer sitting in a gravel lot on the side of West Beebe Capps in Searcy.
 A late Friday afternoon with an impending storm on the horizon is when I found myself at the popular barbecue spot for an inaugural visit.
-Fortunately, I had reserved my extensive order a few days in advance, a wise move when dealing with highly desired ‘cue.
+Fortunately, I had reserved my extensive order a few days in advance, a wise move when dealing with a highly desired ‘cue.

 KnightFire BBQ has been on my radar for a couple of years now, so I was not going to let this opportunity pass me by without sampling much of the menu.
-The trailer churns out plates, meat-by-the-pound, a variety of sides, sandwiches, and even a cheeseburger.
-My order consisted of pork ribs, pulled pork, sliced brisket, beans, slaw, potato salad, and some pork candy.
+They churn out plates, meat-by-the-pound, a variety of sides, sandwiches and even a cheeseburger.
+My order consisted of pork ribs, pulled pork, sliced brisket, beans, slaw, potato salad and some pork candy.
 The latter was a small pile of candied, melt-in-your-mouth pork belly cubes.
 I imagine they are popular with the regulars.
 My suggestion is to treat these bites of joy as an appetizer, a way to excite the taste buds before the main course.

 And that would be the sliced brisket.